infraence/docs/README.md

 In the `request_body` field, you can define all the fields you want the users to send to your inference API.
 In the example above, users must provide a body field named "audio", that contains a base64 encoded MP3 file with a maximum size of 1.5 megabytes.

 > [!IMPORTANT]
-> The audio must be sent by the user as a base64-encoded string,
+> The audio must be sent by the user as a base64-encoded string or as an URL that points to an MP3,
-but your script will receive it as a decoded MP3 file on disk.
+but your script will receive it as a bytes object containing the file.
 Infraence will take care of validation and decoding.

 6. Now you can run your script:
 ```bash